The science behind Crystal Crop Fever

 In Crystal Crop Fever the landscapes are well understood and designed to test how people work together when they are confronted with an unfamiliar and complex problem.
 Thus, we will vary on some of the underlying conditions .

-In the Alien Game, the landscape has several structural properties that make it suitable for the investigation of complex human problem-solving.
+In Alien CODE, the landscape has several structural properties that make it suitable for the investigation of complex human problem-solving.

-In the Alice Challenge we posed a unique question: if the CCF and AG landscapes are chosen by the researchers, one may argue that the observed problem-solving behaviors are not ‘general problem-solving behaviors' but are somewhat endogenous to the task.
+In the Alice Challenge we posed a unique question: if Crystal Crop Fever and Alien CODE landscapes are chosen by the researchers, one may argue that the observed problem-solving behaviors are not ‘general problem-solving behaviors' but are somewhat endogenous to the task.
 By choosing how the task looks like we elicit a particular type of behavior, but do people actually behave in a similar way (can we find similar patterns) when dealing with a real-life problem.